Apple iPhone 14 Pro Max Review: The best iPhone... so far!

 Some notable changes here and there

 It's been a good few years since the last major iPhone design refresh, so it's only natural to expect a redesign.
-Lo and behold, Apple bid farewell to the display notch—on the Pro models at least—and substituted that one for an punch hole, which has been the go-to design choice on Android phones for years.
+Lo, and behold Apple bid farewell to the display notch—on the Pro models at least—and substituted that one for a dual punch hole solution, which has been the go-to design choice on Android phones for years.

 The biggest change since the iPhone went full-screen, and rightly so!

 (Image Credit - PhoneArena) iPhone 14 Pro Max's Dynamic Island